daattali/beautiful-jekyll/_posts/2019-08-22-cycling-canada-main.md

 ![shaka on highway](https://i.imgur.com/o6EbUxh.jpg)

 When we arrived in the prairies I was pleased to discover they were not as boring as most people may think.
 Although extremely flat, we saw lots of wildlife, and had some amazing experiences.
-If you ever end up in Piapot Saskatchewan make sure to go here:  http://www.piapotsaloon.com/history.htm and ask for Glen.
+If you ever end up in Piapot Saskatchewan make sure to go to the [Piapot Saloon](http://www.piapotsaloon.com/history.html) and ask for Glen.
 We had one of our most memorable nights.
 It involved shotguns, pickup trucks, and great hospitality.

 ![cycling on highway](https://i.imgur.com/4EHf8ST.jpg)